Art and Craft Workshops at Wiawaka 2025

 Cost of the workshop is $60, this includes material fees.

-Painting Architectural Elements in Landscape with Watercolor
+Painting the Lake in Watercolor

 Instructor: Diane Swanson

-Cost of the workshop is $55, this includes material fees.
+Cost of the workshop is $50

 2:00pm-4:00pm